mnlescobar/mnlescobar/README.md

 ## Welcome to my profile 👋

-I am Manuel Escobar, an economist working in the Inter-American Development Bank as a macroeconomics consultant.
+I am Manuel Escobar, an economist working at the Inter-American Development Bank as a macroeconomics consultant.

--🎓 MSc.(c) in Economics from University of Chile
+🎓 MSc.(c) in Economics from the University of Chile
--🏦 International Macroeconomics as primary field of interest -📊 Enthusiast of data-driven decisions
+🏦 International **Macroeconomics** as primary field of interest
+📊 Enthusiast of **data-driven** decisions
--💻 Enjoy learning data techniques to handle large datasets and solving policy problem
+💻 Skilled in using advanced data techniques to analyze large datasets and tackle policy challenges

+Feel free to reach out via email at [malfonsoep@gmail.com](mailto:malfonsoep@gmail.com).

+Let’s connect and collaborate to drive impactful solutions!
 <!--
 **mnlescobar/mnlescobar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.